 Note: If you want your email signature to link to your phone number , type in the link as follow with your phone number:tel:9991119999

-Now we have a signature which is hyperlinked and ready to go.
-The next step is to make sure this signature is setup to be used when creating new messages plus replies/forwards.
-Make sure the drop down menus look like how they are setup below
+- Now we have a signature that is hyperlinked and ready to go.
+The next step is to make sure this signature is set up to be used when creating new messages plus replies/forwards.
+Make sure the drop-down menus look like how they are set up below

 That's it!
-If you're having any troubles setting this up, please submit a support request and our team would be more than happy to help out further.
+If you're having any trouble setting this up, please submit a support request and our team would be more than happy to help out further.